 Before you send them an offer, make sure you know your threshold.
 Can you negotiate if they come back with a lower amount?
 What is the bottom line you can accept for the job and not shortchange yourself?

-With an excellent client, they may not have the ability to pay more than a certain amount.
-Do you want to do the work for them at that price or bypass the job?
+With an excellent client, they may not have the ability to pay more money than a certain amount.
+Do you want to do the work for them at that hourly rate or bypass the job?

 You can reply back to that if they don’t accept your offer and give you a counteroffer.
 If they agree to the cost, you gave them, you can move forward without a second thought.